 Hickey Freeman: Just the use of black and white colors and a jazzy background track!
 The film looks elegant.
 It is the outset of monsoon in most parts of the world!
 Hey, that prompts us to ask you if you own a business jacket that is water-resistant and made of eco-friendly fabric using honey?
 You heard us right!
 Let’s look at our collaboration with Hickey Freeman and complacently enjoy the mighty and misty rains!

-Mixed Media Explainer Video: Madam President: An exploration of the disparity and the difference that gender, regardless of party, can create.
+Mixed Media Animation Video: Madam President: An exploration of the disparity and the difference that gender, regardless of party, can create.
 Brilliant art direction with very subtle use of colors by Tom McCarten.

 Now, here are some questions: Are you more honest than a banker?
 Under what circumstances would you lie, or cheat, and what effect does your deception have on society at large?
 Dan Ariely, one of the world’s leading voices on human motivation and behavior is the latest big thinker to get the RSA Animate treatment.
 Let’s watch it here:

-Cartoon Explainer Video: Unipetrol : An exciting and engaging explainer with 3d elements and wonderful character designs.
+Cartoon Animation Video: Unipetrol : An exciting and engaging explainer with 3d elements and wonderful character designs.

 The main character has a distinctive mustache and his flaunts his beer belly add a bit of ‘Czech’ appearance.
 The character poses changes in the blink of an eye.
 In fact, all the scenes are kept at a high pace.
 Shadows and other textures add to the flat design giving it more depth!
 Made by Pigeon Animation Studio for Unipetrol.